metamath/lamp-guide/docs/index.md

 The two selected fragments have been copied into the fields.
-The earlier selected fragment is the "Match what" and the later selected fragment is the "match with"
+The earlier selected fragment is the "Match what" and the later selected fragment is the "Match with"
 If they are in the opposition places of what you wanted, you can swap them by clicking on the icon <img width="16" height="16" src="reverse.svg" alt="reverse"> (reverse)